timescale/docs/getting-started/services.md

 ![Timescle Console overview](https://assets.timescale.com/docs/images/console-overview.png)

-Each service is a single 100% PostgreSQL database with [usage-based storage][how-plans-work].
+Each service is a single 100% PostgreSQL database with [usage-based storage][how-plans-work] and basic relational capabilities.

-Timescale Cloud offers the following PostgreSQL optimized database services:

-- **Time-series and Analytics**: a Timescale DB instance optimized for your [time-series and analytics][what-is-time-series] workloads.
-- **Dynamic PostgreSQL**: for all other workloads.
-A PostgreSQL instance with a [dynamic compute range][what-is-dynamic-postgres] aligned to your business needs.

 This section shows you how to create a service, then connect to it using either a secure Cloud SQL editor in Timescale Console, or command line tools.